Super Nasal-Oral Ratiometry System

 Visual biofeedback

-Real-time airflow displays and the animated 3D velopharyngeal model provide visual biofeedback for speech that can be used in both clinical and research settings, making the effects of velopharyngeal closure immediately visible to the speaker.
+Real-time airflow displays and the animated 3D velopharyngeal model provide visual biofeedback during speech, making velopharyngeal closure immediately visible to the speaker.
+Suitable for both clinical and research settings.

 Research

-Used in academic and clinical research investigating velopharyngeal function, nasal-oral airflow, and resonance disorders.
-Applications include normative data collection, multilingual studies, and instrumental assessment of velopharyngeal closure across different speaker populations.
+Used in academic and clinical research investigating velopharyngeal function and nasal-oral airflow.
+Applications include normative data collection, multilingual studies, and instrumental measurement of velopharyngeal closure across different speaker populations.

 Why speech professionals choose SNORS